Food Banks need Money

 How to do it:

 This time of year food drives proliferate.
-Food banks use thousands of volunteer hours sorting and shelving donations, checking expiration dates, and generally handling that can of whole cranberry sauce you accidentally bought.
-We’re not saying you shouldn’t donate food, but give money when you can.
-(Some food drives can take checks, or you can donate directly to the food bank.)
+Food banks use thousands of volunteer hours checking expiration dates, sorting and shelving, and generally handling that can of whole cranberry sauce you accidentally bought.
+We’re not saying you shouldn’t donate food, but always give money if that’s an option.
+Some food drives can take checks, or skip the feel-good moment and donate directly to the food bank.
+If you’re able, make it a recurring donation.

 If you do donate food:

 We embrace “yes, and” and sometimes there are good reasons to donate physical items.
-Engaging new volunteers, teaching children to be generous, etc. If you’re donating food, here is a list of commonly-requested items: https://www.uwcw.org/news/15-items-food-banks-always-need
+Engaging new volunteers, teaching children to be generous, or inviting new donors are all solid reasons for food drives to continue.
+If you are donating food, stick to the list of commonly-requested items: https://www.uwcw.org/news/15-items-food-banks-always-need

 Food Kits: